jes89/my-intermediate-react/README.md

 <br>

-### If I want  copy a array and push data, I can use "spread operator"
+### If I want to copy a array and push data, I can use "spread operator"

         const numArr = [0,1,2,3,4,5,6,7,8,9];
         const moreNumArr = [...numArr, 10,11,12];